enchant97/web-portal/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/enchant97/web-portal?style=flat-square)
 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/enchant97/web-portal?include_prereleases&label=latest%20release&style=flat-square)

-Web-Portal is a web app written in Python using Quart, that aims to provide an easy and fast way to manage the links to all of your web services.
+Web Portal is a all-in-one web dashboard, providing many widgets to build a personal portal.
+With the ability to load external plugins.

 It has been designed to run through docker and it is recommended to put it behind a proxy like Nginx for custom routing and domain names.